Tehhs/tdr/README.md

 # Todor

+Query your TODOs in your code

+# Features

-Query your todos in your code.
+* Query your TODOs in your code
+* Provides a small "TODO" syntax/language for use in your code.
+* Output in JSON for connections to other tools and workflows (WIP)

 ## Syntax